Sameer-here-2615/Molecular-docking-of-Acetylcholine-with-Acetylcholinesterase/README.md

 # Molecular-docking-of-Acetylcholine-with-Acetylcholinesterase
-# 🧬 Molecular Docking of Acetylcholine with Human Acetylcholinesterase (PDB: 4BDT)

 This project demonstrates molecular docking of Acetylcholine (ACh) with Human Acetylcholinesterase (AChE) using SwissDock.
 The objective was to estimate the binding affinity of acetylcholine within the enzyme's active site.